Step: SQL query

 For example:

-You can also reference any other table in the current project from your SQL step, following the same reference rules as those in the Redivis API.
-After typing the backtick character (`
+You can also reference any other table in the current workflow from your SQL step, following the same reference rules as those in the Redivis API.
+Start typing a table's name to select it from the autocomplete options.

 For example:

-The query editor will automatically qualify referenced tables and value lists as you reference them, which ensures your query will continue to work if tables get renamed.
+The query editor will automatically qualify referenced tables and parameters as you reference them, which ensures your query will continue to work if tables or parameters get renamed.
 In most cases, you can just reference the table by name, and the fully qualified reference will be inserted for you.

 Referencing upstream variables